top of page

 Most passengers miss parts due to sleeping because of the 12-hour days, so grab naps in the morning; the best views are on both afternoons.

-It's a diesel train, so bring some wipes, as your face will be covered in soot from the engine using the viewing area.
+It's a diesel train, so bring some wipes, as your face will be covered in soot from the engine when using the viewing area.

 Our verdict

-We will leave it up to you to make the decision.
-We all have different travel styles and needs, and wants.
-Definitely 'Yes' if you're looking for a bucket list item and have the means, do it.
-The rocky mountains are mesmerising.
-If you're younger, we recommend considering your options and taking an Alaskan cruise; it will provide you with a much better value experience.
+We all have different travel styles, needs, and wants.
+Definitely, 'Yes' if you're looking for a bucket list item and have the means, do it.
+The Rocky Mountains are mesmerising.

 Comments